lotharen17/Logs-API-to-ClickHouse-connector/README.md

     ORDER BY (datetime, response, endpoint);
     ```
 6. **`Python 3.10+`** and the corresponding `pip3`.
-7. Dependencies will be downloaded from requirements.txt file with pip:
+7. Dependencies will be downloaded from `requirements.txt` file with `pip` (or `pip3`):
     ```bash
     pip install -r requirements.txt
     ```
+8. Up to 20 gigabytes of free space, as current implementation downloads all the data from the server and only then uploads it to DB.

 ---